maciejmarchel12/dominikkawka.github.io/README.md

 I personally feel that with Code academy is a bad way to learn, after half an hour I already can't remember most of the things that I've done.

+Ping pong game
+===

+The ping pong game is doing well so far, I understand most of the codes meaning

+I couldn't get the collision to work so I had to look up a solution.